QuKunLab/APEC/README.md

 (3) Other necessory software:

 All of the following software needs to be placed in the global environment of the Linux system to ensure that they can be called in any path/folder.
 Picard is also required, but we have placed it into $APEC/reference folder, and users don't need to install it.
 We recommend that users adopt the latest version of these software, except Meme (version 4.11.2).
+If users have their own fragment count matrix and only want to run APEC from section 3 "Clustering", then Bowtie2 and Macs2 are not required.

     Bowtie2: https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.2.9/
     Samtools: https://github.com/samtools/samtools